-At St Luke’s C of E Primary, we offer a variety of ways to help our children develop their spiritual, moral, social and cultural development, including understanding of British Values.
+At St Luke’s we offer a variety of ways to help our children develop their spiritual, moral, social and cultural development, including understanding of British Values.

 Our children are actively involved in raising money for a variety of events throughout the year.
 This enables pupils to develop key skills to equip them to be courageous advocates for the common good, locally and globally.